-A product focused community will typically have a lower tolerance for off-topic discussion than a “social” community.
+A product focused community will typically have a lower tolerance for off-topic discussion than a support community.
 These communities will normally be focused on support, product questions and discussions with existing owners.
-The main selling factor of these forums is aspirational, a prospective customer can read about your product, interact with existing owners and begin to develop a Gollum/One Ring style relationship with it.
+The main selling factor of these forums is aspirational: a prospective customer can read about your product, interact with existing owners and begin to develop a Gollum/One Ring style relationship with it.

-So what are the downsides of this Hard Sell approach?
-For one, it relies heavily on the quality of your user-generated content.
-Modern consumers are extremely aware of being sold to, so a strong corporate voice in your community will be a serious negative force.
+So are there downsides to choosing a product community?
+For one, it relies heavily on the quality of your user-generated content; a strong corporate voice in your community will be a seriously negative force.
 Your members will want to feel like part of a community, not a PR exercise.

-This approach is also heavily dependent on the quality of your product.
-In times of plenty, when your user base is energised and excited, the content they create is likely to be extremely positive.
-If you ever have a duff release or a scandal however, the focus and enthusiasm of one of these communities can be difficult to manage.
+This product-focused approach is also heavily dependent on the quality of your product.
+In times of plenty, when your user base is energized and excited, the content they create is likely to be extremely positive.
+If your customers or developers are unhappy, the focus and enthusiasm of one of these communities can be difficult to manage.

-There isn’t a one-size-fits-all approach that is guaranteed to work for your company, and there are a few things you should consider before deciding what kind of community you want to have:
+There isn’t a one-size-fits-all approach to community that is guaranteed to work for your company, and there are a few things you should consider before deciding what kind of community you want to have:

 There’s no perfect solution, and the best laid plans of any community manager rarely survive first contact with their user base.
 That said, taking time before launch to figure out what your need from your forum is the first step in getting what you want from it.